wmau/PythonForNeuro/README.md

 `pip install czifile`

 Okay almost there.
-Now we want to "clone" (https://help.github.com/en/articles/cloning-a-repository) this repository.
+Now we want to ["clone"](https://help.github.com/en/articles/cloning-a-repository) this repository.
 One way to do this is with the GitHub app.
-Download it here: https://desktop.github.com/.
+Download it [here](https://desktop.github.com/).
 Alternatively, you can simply download this repository from the green "Clone or Download" button on the top right hand corner of this page.
 "Download Zip" will download the contents of this repository as it is, but updating it will require you to redownload every time.

 To clone the repository, click the green "Clone or Download" button and hit "Open in Desktop".
 This will basically copy all the contents of my repo to your computer.
-Clone the repo to a directory that is easy to find (e.g., "My Documents/GitHub").
+Clone the repo to a directory that is easy to find (e.g., `My Documents/GitHub`).
 We will be searching for this directory later.

 Finally, we can launch the exercises.
-Back in your Prompt/Terminal (make sure you're still in py36), type:
+Back in your Prompt/Terminal (make sure you're still in `py36`), type:

 `jupyter notebook`